 I like to be able to do that without having to ask someone for help.

 I plan to enjoy our pallet deck this summer and in the fall quite a bit.
 Maybe I’ll even make it bigger and add two more pallets.

-Making a deck out of pallet is definitely one easy way to make an instant deck if you want one, even in a small backyard.
+Making a deck out of pallets is definitely one easy way to make an instant deck if you want one, even in a small backyard.

 What do you think of my makeshift raised pallet deck?

 Pin for later!